Import Motor Vehicle to Australia (Rules, Cost & Process)

 In the past, the government used a system you may have heard referred to as the registrar of imported vehicles.
 Today, this has been modernized.
 Once your vehicle is approved and passes all compliance checks in Australia, it is added to the Register of Approved Vehicles (RAV).
 The RAV is an online, searchable database.
 A vehicle must be on the RAV before any Australian state or territory will allow you to register it for road use.

-Step-by-Step Process: How to Import Vehicle to Australia
+How to Import a Motor Vehicle to Australia — Complete Step-by-Step Process

 Importing a car is not a single event; it is a carefully sequenced chain of events.
 Here is the step-by-step process you must follow.